re4ldev/arch-laptop/README.md

 SYSTEM partition will use btrfs file system.\
 **`# mkfs.btrfs /dev/mapper/cryptroot`**

-## 14. Create and mount btrfs subvolumes. ##
+## 14. Create and mount btrfs subvolumes and non-btrfs partitions for the System. ##
-Subvolume layout for the system installation.\
 (TODO: review the subvolumes layout)\
-(TODO: for system integrity create subvolumes instead of directories for: /var/spool, /var/log, /var/run, /var/tmp) subvolume | directory | rationale
+(TODO: for system integrity create subvolumes instead of directories for: /var/spool, /var/log, /var/run, /var/tmp)

+Subvolume flat layout is used for the SYSTEM installation. subvolume | directory | rationale
 --------- | --------- | ---------
 @ | / | root directory is its own subvolume
 @home | /home | since /home does not reside on a separate partition it is excluded from snapshots to avoid data loss on rollbacks
 @home_user | /home/user | Users' home folder is excluded from snapshots to avoid data loss on rollbacks
-@home_user_snapshots | /home/user/.snapshots | Users' home folder snapshots, do not snapshot the snapshots :)
 @root | /root | it is just a home directory for root users, excluded to avoid data loss on rollbacks
 @opt | /opt | third-party applications are usually installed here, it is excluded to avoid uninstalling these apps on rollbacks
 @srv | /srv | contains web and ftp servers, it is excluded to avoid data loss on rollbacks